justinrgarrard/USEduData/README.md

 * v0.4: Reworked the NCES data pipeline.
 * v0.41: Adopted git-lfs to store input data
 * v0.5: Added demographic data to the NAEP source and reworked that pipeline
+* v0.6: Added basic validation testing and restructured the project to use the [Cookie Cutter Data Science Template](https://drivendata.github.io/cookiecutter-data-science/#cookiecutter-data-science)